d12frosted/elpa-mirror/melpa/transducers-readme.txt

 allow.

-To enable this abbreviation in your own Emacs Lisp files, interactively call either `add-file-local-variable-prop-line' or `add-file-local-variable' and set `read-symbol-shorthands' to a value like (("t-" . "transducers-")).
+To enable this abbreviation in your own Emacs Lisp files, interactively call `add-file-local-variable' and set `read-symbol-shorthands' to a value like (("t-" . "transducers-")).
 You can see an example of this at the bottom of this file (transducers.el).